polettix/blog/_posts/2018-01-14-a-simple-telegram-bot.md

 ## Updates

+Updates since the initial publishing of this post:

-The [longpoll][longpoll-example] example has been updated to initialize `Log::Any`, so the verbatim copy above has been updated accordingly.
+- The [longpoll][longpoll-example] example has been updated to initialize `Log::Any`, so the verbatim copy above has been updated accordingly.

 [Telegram]: https://www.telegram.org/